Effygal/Effygal.github.io/_projects/5_project.md

 ---

 ## Abstract
-We introduce an LRU 2C-array algorithm; it is particularly suitable for scenarios where memory constraints prevent the use of linked lists.
+We introduce an array-based LRU algorithm; it is particularly suitable for scenarios where memory constraints prevent the use of linked lists.
 ```cpp
 /*
   +-+-+-+-+-+-+-+-+-+-+-+-+-+